johnebere58/dialogpack/README.md

     super.initState();
   }
 ```
-Optionally You can choose to set a global style for your dialogs during initialization,
+## Optional GLobal Styling
-you can also choose to use a dark themed dialog
+You can choose to set a global style for all your dialogs during initialization,

 ```dart
 import 'package:dialogpack/dialogpack.dart';